Deepaksb7/internship/README.md

 - **Students** can view their assignments, confirm submissions via a double-verification flow, and track their progress.
 - **Admins (Professors)** can create and manage assignments, attach Google Drive links for submissions, and visualize student progress through individual progress bars.

-Each user sees only their relevant data with fully responsive design across desktop and mobile devices.[1][2]
+Each user sees only their relevant data with fully responsive design across desktop and mobile devices.

 ***